 Input/output module (I/O module, IOM).
+An IOM is a controller module.

 initiator

 An external port to which the storage system is connected.
 The external port may be a port in an I/O adapter in a server, or a port in a network switch.